Pinus caribaea (Caribbean pine)

 Other threats to Caribbean pine include hurricanes, clearing of vegetation for new building developments and uncontrolled fires started by people.
 Caribbean pine has been heavily exploited as a timber tree, particularly P. caribaea var. hondurensis, leading to its localised decline in some areas.

-Pinus caribaea var. bahamensis occurs in protected areas including the Abaco National Park on Abaco, the Lucayan National Park and Rand Nature Centre on Grand Bahama, the Blue Hole National Park on Andros, and the Conch Bar Caves National Park on Middle Caicos.
+Pinus caribaea var. bahamensis occurs in protected areas including the Abaco National Park on Abaco, the Lucayan National Park and Rand Nature Centre on Grand Bahama, the Blue Hole National Park and the West Side National Park on Andros, and the Conch Bar Caves National Park on Middle Caicos.

 Kew’s work on Caribbean pine in the TCI and the Bahamas

-Follow the UK Overseas Territories team blog for the latest project news, including work being carried out by Kew UKOTs staff, Imperial College MSc students, Jodrell Laboratory staff, and partners.
+Follow the UK Overseas Territories team blog and tweets for the latest project news, including work being carried out by Kew UKOTs staff, Jodrell Laboratory staff and partners.

 Caribbean pine is an important timber tree (particularly Pinus caribaea var. hondurensis) and has been widely planted as such.
 The wood is heavily resinous and used for building, boat decks, crates, plywood and pulp manufacture.
 Caribbean pine trees have been widely tapped for resin in Honduras, although this use is now less common.